danielzmeow/CSE142/Lecture Notes.md

 **class** should be a word with capital letter, we'll get to the point of `public static void main(String[] args)` in Chapter VII.

 **escape sequence**: \ A two character sequence to represent a single character.

+## Lecture 2

+The sense of **subtask**: Do not put all your code in the main method, instead, using more submethod to represent different parts.

+You can define your own static methods like `public static void [name]([parameters])

+**method** begins with lower case letter, you should name it in that way: `thisIsAReallyLongMethodInJava`